The Black Mountains and Toe River Area

 The Highest Mountain Range East of the Mississippi

 The Black Mountains start as a low ridge in the north near Burnsville, NC, rising to Bowlens Pyramid (4908 ft) and Celo Knob (6,327 ft), the first peak to exceed 6000 ft. in the range when heading south.
-Gibbs Mountain (6,224 ft), Winter Star Mountain (6,212 ft), and Deer Mountain make up the main peaks north of Deep gap, a prominent notch dropping to 5700 ft before rising again to the south.
+Gibbs Mountain (6,224 ft), Winter Star Mountain (6,212 ft), and Deer Mountain make up the main peaks north of Deep gap, a prominent notch dropping the ridgeline to 5700 ft before rising again to the south.

 South of Deep Gap, Potato Hill (6,475 ft), Cattail Peak (6,583 ft), and Balsam Cone (6,611 ft) line the ridge before the twin peaks of Big Tom (6,581 ft) and Mount Craig (6,647 ft, which is the second highest peak east of the Mississippi).
 Mount Mitchell, at 6684 ft, is next.
 South of Mount Mitchell are some unnamed smaller summits followed by Stepps Gap, just proud of 6000 ft.
 And south of Stepps Gap are Mount Gibbes (6,560 ft), Clingman's Peak (6,540 ft), and Potato Knob (6,420 ft) - the bottom of the "J".